At Randolph, learning is a process, not

 Arts & Activities

-Students are given the opportunity to join the Young Voices Choir and hand-chimes along with garden club, book club and several others.
+Students are given the opportunity to join the Young Voices Choir and hand-chimes along with garden club, chess, book club and several others.

 "The study habits I developed and ability to form professional relationships made the transition to West Point much simpler."